 Among risk management measures, regulatory controls play a key role.
-Regulation 178/2002 lays down the general principles and requirements of food law as well as procedures in matters of food safety.
+Overarching food legislation lays down the general principles and requirements of food law as well as procedures in matters of food safety.

-Food safety requirements are stipulated in Article 14 which states that food shall not be placed on the market if it is unsafe and food shall be deemed unsafe if it is considered as the following:
+These food safety requirements stipulate that food shall not be placed on the market if it is unsafe and food shall be deemed unsafe if it is considered to be the following:

 - injurious to health

 The basic principles of regulatory control of chemical contaminants in food covering procedures for contaminants in food and procedures for hygiene of foodstuffs are laid down in separate legislation.